 Protein is an important part of a balanced diet, but eating more protein will not magically make you stronger.
 The only way to grow muscles is to put them to work.
-"Carbohydrates are the best fuel for working muscles," says Academy of Nutrition and Dietetics Spokesperson Heather Mangieri, MS, RD, CSSD.
+"Carbohydrates are the best fuel for working muscles," says Academy of Nutrition and Dietetics Spokesperson Heather Mangieri, MS, RDN, CSSD.

 Carbohydrates are partially converted to glycogen, which is stored in your muscles to power your workout.
 "Fifty to sixty percent of energy used during one to four hours of continuous moderate to hard endurance activity is derived from carbohydrates," says Mangieri.

 Do sports drinks, gels and energy bites live up to the hype?

 There's nothing special about the many sports drinks, gels and energy bites on the market.
 But it is important to replace lost fluids and provide carbohydrates to maintain blood glucose levels while working out.
 "Gels, energy bites or sports drinks can be an effective way to supply the body with energy, but they are not necessary.
 Real food will provide the same benefit as these pre-designed workout fuels," says Mangieri.

 For some athletes, eating solid food in the middle of a workout can cause digestive upset.
 In these cases, easily consumed sports gels, chews or drinks may help.
 "Food and fluid intake around workouts should be determined on an individual basis with consideration for an athlete's gastrointestinal tract tolerance, as well as duration and intensity of the workout," says Mangieri.